Learn The Difference Between Alzheimer’s Disease and Dementia (And Where Caregivers Can Get Help)

 How Was Alzheimer's Disease Discovered?

 Alzheimer's disease is named after Dr. Alois Alzheimer who discovered the disorder in 1906.
 After one of his patients had abnormal mental health issues like memory loss, strange behavior, and losing the ability to talk, he examined her brain and found the changes in the brain tissue.
-These changes occurred in the hippocampus, which it the area of the brain that helps form memories.
+These changes occurred in the hippocampus, which is the area of the brain that helps form memories.
 As the neurons die, other areas of the brain are affected as well, and the brain shrinks.

 The amyloid plaques are groups of beta-amyloids, which are protein fragments that disrupt and break down the connections between the brain's nerve cells.
 These plaques bind themselves to your nerve cells and destroy the synapses you need for your neurons to communicate with each other.
 We need these synapses to think, plan, process emotions, and form memories.
 There are many types of beta-amyloids such as the beta-amyloid 42, which is the most toxic and has been found in high numbers in Alzheimer's patients.

 Similar to amyloid plaques, neurofibrillary tangles are also clumps of protein but these are called tau proteins that gather in the nerve cells.
 The amount of these tangles in the brain correlate with the degree of dementia one has with Alzheimer's Disease.
-In a healthy brain, the tau proteins bind and stabilize the microtubules, which are what helps feed the nerve cells.
+In a healthy brain, the tau proteins bind and stabilize microtubules, which are what helps feed the nerve cells.
 In a brain afflicted with Alzheimer's disease, the tau proteins stick to each other and get tangled, which is why they are called tangles.
 They stop the communication between nerve cells.

 The Different Stages of Alzheimer's Disease